kateolmstead/android-sdk/README.md

 **You always need to start a session before making any other SDK calls.**

-### Starting a Player Session
+### Starting a User Session

 To start collecting behavior data, you need to initialize the PlayRM session.
-In the first `Activity` of your game, start the PlayRM Session in the `didFinishLaunchingWithOptions` method.
+In the first `Activity` of your application, start the PlayRM Session in the `didFinishLaunchingWithOptions` method.

-You can either provide a dynamic `<USER-ID>` to identify each player:
+You can either provide a dynamic `<USER-ID>` to identify each user:

 ```java
 APIResult start(Activity activity, Long applicationId,  String userId);
 ```

-or have PlayRM, generate a *best-effort* unique-identifier for the player:
+or have PlayRM, generate a *best-effort* unique-identifier for the user:

 ```java
 APIResult start(Activity activity, Long applicationId);
 ```

-If you do choose to provide a `<USER-ID>`, this value should be persistent, anonymized, and unique to each player.
-This is typically discerned dynamically when a player starts the game.
+If you do choose to provide a `<USER-ID>`, this value should be persistent, anonymized, and unique to each user.
+This is typically discerned dynamically when a user starts the application.
 Some potential implementations:

 * An internal ID (such as a database auto-generated number).
 * A hash of the user's email address.